top of page

 Why Vestibular and Proprioception Are Not Enough

-These behaviors are not delays or habits—they are adaptive strategies.
-Children are using their dominant sense of touch to create the balance information their vision cannot provide.
+These behaviors are not delays or habits; they are adaptive strategies.
+Children use their dominant sense of touch to create the balance information that vision cannot provide.
+In other words, the child isn’t resisting walking.
+They’re using the feedback that makes walking feel balanced.

 Touch Is the Missing Piece